OliverDanger/fishupGame/README.md

 Fish-up Game is a flash-game-inspired web game, combining the joys of fishing and dress-up games.
 You play as a fishing robot AI who is tasked with cleaning up in Fishcorp Bay.
 Use your omni-printer to transform the trash into treasure!

+Design Pillars:
-- Convenient crafting system with minimal time wasted on repetitive tasks and juggling space
+- Convenient crafting UI with minimal time wasted on repetitive tasks and juggling space.
-- Play games and explore to collect items and progress stories
+- The world becomes more organized, clean, and beautiful as the player interacts with it.
-- Self expression through many character clothing options (emphasis on clothing choices having in universe rewards and consiquences)
+- Emphasis on clothing choices having in universe rewards and consiquences

 ## Setup